codefresh-io/docs.codefresh.io/_docs/installation/gitops/hosted-runtime.md

  For GitOps, Codefresh offers the option of installing Hosted and Hybrid GitOps Runtimes.
  Hosted GitOps Runtimes are fully managed and maintained by Codefresh.

+This article describes how to install the Hosted GitOps Runtime to leverage GitOps capabilities.

+For Hybrid GitOps Runtime installation, see [Hybrid GitOps Runtime installation]({{site.baseurl}}/docs/installation/gitops/hybrid-gitops-helm-installation/).
- For a comparison, see [Hosted vs. Hybrid GitOps]({{site.baseurl}}/docs/installation/gitops/#hosted-vshybrid-gitops).
+For a comparison between the two types of Runtime installations, see [Hosted vs. Hybrid GitOps]({{site.baseurl}}/docs/installation/gitops/#hosted-vshybrid-gitops).

->**IMPORTANT**:
+{{site.data.callout.callout_warning}}
+**IMPORTANT**
 Codefresh is responsible for the _availability of Hosted GitOps Runtimes_.<br>
 The Argo CD applications created in Hosted GitOps Runtimes are the customer's responsibility.
 Codefresh Support is happy to assist as needed.

-This article describes how to install the Hosted GitOps Runtime to leverage GitOps capabilities.<br>
-For Hybrid GitOps Runtime installation, see [Hybrid GitOps Runtime installation]({{site.baseurl}}/docs/installation/gitops/hybrid-gitops-helm-installation/).
+{{site.data.callout.end}}

 >**NOTE**
 You can install a _single Hosted GitOps Runtime per Codefresh account_.